- Headings match the order of Full Self Employment Tax Return pages (SA103F).

 Pre-trading expenses and equipment purchases

-- You can claim for expenses up to 7 years before earning as an associate.
-You’ll need to keep a receipt to prove your costs.
+- You can claim expenses up to 7 years before earning as an associate.
+You’ll need to keep the receipts to prove your costs.
 They get included as if you have incurred the costs on your first day as an associate.

 - Typical pre-trading expenses for an associate to claim are travel and associated costs for attending interviews or training events.